 Not a town for me, Vredenburg

 We were excited for our first small town trip for 2018.
-We travelled quite a lot last year and not going anywhere for a while can make the travel bug itch like crazy.
+We traveled quite a lot last year and not going anywhere for a while can make the travel bug itch like crazy.
 Having researched the heck out of Google to find some popular places to explore, I could only locate two; one is a local attraction and another a coffee shop.

 It’s not like we haven’t been to smaller towns before.
-Just look at Goedverwacht.
-Small is what we love.
+Just look at Goedverwacht – Small is what we love.

 The first stop of the day is the West Coast Fossil Park that lies just outside of the main town.
 It’s something different and unusual then the norm we accustomed too.

-The area in which the park is located bear witness to exotic now extinct animals such as saber-toothed cats, short-necked giraffes, hunting hyenas and, African bears once lived.
+The area in which the park is located where extinct animals such as the saber-toothed cats, short-necked giraffes, hunting hyenas and, African bears once lived.

-Because of climate change 5.2 million years ago, the animals could no longer survive and their bones have scattered all over the place.
+Because of climate change 5.2 million years ago, the animals could no longer survive and their bones have been scattered all over the place.

-Now what bothered me is that we paid R80.00 per person for an hour long tour only to be completed in 30 minutes.
+Now what bothered me is that we paid R80.00 per person for an hour-long tour only to be completed in 30 minutes.
 The other half of the hour got spent running our fingers through tiny bones on a mat.
 I left feeling quite disappointed.
 I was expecting more.

-To commercial for me
+Too commercial for me

 We stopped right in front of a beautiful masterpiece of a church.
 And of course, I whipped out my camera to snap as many angles I could get.
 This Dutch Reformed church is nothing but spectacular to stare at.

 Vredenburg does come with a bit of history.
 ‘Vreden’ actually means ‘peace’ yet history states otherwise.
-The town originated of a water feud that ensued over a spring serving as the boundary line for the neighbouring 18th century farms of Heuningklip and Witteklip.
+The town originated of a water feud that ensued over a spring serving as the boundary line for the neighbouring 18th-century farms of Heuningklip and Witteklip.
 As a result, the spring became known as Twisfontein (fountain of strife), and after legal action was taken, it was renamed Prosesfontein (lawsuit fountain).